-What about the smaller powers?
-Would they be consulted?
-Would they be able to exercise a veto?
-What would Myanmar, Brazil or Zaire do if American parked a giant sunshade over their territory?
-What about seeding the upper atmosphere worker 1540 May 29 2025 in a way that shifted existing weather patterns and led to their still verdant tropical forests turning into desert?
-Certainly without clear international agreements, "there's a real risk that powerful nations - or even wealthy individuals - could go it alone, deploying geoengineering to serve their own interests".21
+By using whole fleets of planes to seed the upper atmosphere with sulphur particles the claim is that in a way that shifted existing weather patterns and led to their still verdant tropical forests turning into desert?
+Certainly without clear international agreements, "there's a real risk that powerful nations - or even wealthy individuals - could go it alone, deploying geoengineering to serve their own interests".

 Such dangers are known knowns.
 But, there are unknowns.
-Surveying the sorry results of past efforts to 'solve nature's problems', Michael and Joyce Huesmann argue, not unreasonably, that humans cannot "substantially modify natural world systems without creating unanticipated and undesirable consequences".22
+Surveying the sorry results of past efforts to 'solve nature's problems', Michael and Joyce Huesmann argue, not unreasonably, that humans cannot "substantially modify natural world systems without creating unanticipated and undesirable consequences".